A beautiful day for a neighbor.

 - Mistakes Are Not the End of the World: This was a big theme on the series.
 Mister Rogers himself would even insist sometimes when he made a mistake during the filming of the program that it be left in to show young audience members that grown-ups too could make mistakes.
 There was even an entire week of episodes that was specifically about the subject of making mistakes and how to deal with it.

 - Morality Chain: If Queen Sarah is around, she'll minimize and help to reverse her husband's periodic lapses in rationality.

 - Musical Episode: The series included thirteen original episode-length operas composed by Mr. Rogers, usually featuring professional opera singers John Reardon and François Clemmons.
 While of course they're all completely accessible to young viewers, Mr. Rogers clearly didn't believe in underestimating his audience.

-- Never Say "Die": Subverted over a decade before Sesame Street had to.
+- Averted more than a decade before Sesame Street had to.
 He dealt with the death of his pet goldfish in 1970.

 - Numerological Motif: There are subtle references to the number 143, a number Fred Rogers believed was specially significant because 1, 4, and 3 are the numbers of letters in the words "I love you."

 - Open-Door Opening: Every episode begins with Mr. Rogers coming in through the door of his television house and singing, "It's a beautiful day in this neighborhood!"